Bihu Celebrations – Things you should know about the Assam Festival

 Bihu Festival – Special Food Items

-There is a long list of the food items that are associated with the festival.
+There is a long list of food items that are associated with the festival.
 The food items list called ‘Jalpan’ includes chira, muri, akhoi, hurum, pitha-guri, sandoh-guri, komal-chaul, gur, doi and milk.
 The other items include ghila-pitha and malpowa-pitha.
 Then comes the speciality of Bihu the Laroo.
 The feast even includes meat-mutton, duck, chicken, pork, which is cooked.
 Different types of Fish recipes also come in special food items.

 All the three Bihus pray for bringing peace and prosperity to the lives of all.
 It is associated with farming which is the lifeline of the country.
 A festival that starts with the first day of the New Year and is celebrated during the year teaches us to have,